Munitions

 Evolved Sea Sparrow Missile

-The Evolved Sea Sparrow Missile is a NATO-cooperative ship self-defense missile family built by Raytheon Missile Systems for surface combatants.
-U.S. Navy and RTX sources describe it as a medium-range radar-guided weapon for anti-ship cruise missiles, helicopters, and maneuvering surface threats, with Block 1 and Block 2 variants designed for VLS-equipped ships.
+The Evolved Sea Sparrow Missile is a NATO-cooperative ship self-defense missile family built by Raytheon for surface combatants and carrier self-defense.
+U.S. Navy, RTX, and NATO Seasparrow sources describe it as a medium-range guided weapon for anti-ship cruise missiles, aircraft, drones, and maneuvering surface threats; documented combat use includes USS Mason's 2016 Yemen self-defense engagement and Red Sea crisis firings against Houthi threats.

 Profile